 You can also use the save-while-active function to eliminate your save-outage time.
 When you use the save-while-active function to eliminate your save-outage time, you do not end the applications that make changes to the objects you save.
-However, it affects the performance and response time of your applications.
-You should also use journaling or commitment control for all of the objects you are saving.
-The save-while-active function will also greatly increase the complexity of your recovery procedures.
+However, the save operation affects the performance and response time of your applications.
+You should also use journaling or commitment control for all of the objects you are saving when using save-while-active in this way.
+Using the save-while-active function to eliminate your save-outage time may also greatly increase the complexity of your recovery procedures.